 There are a few more restrictions imposed by some local bar associations.
 For example, advertising for legal services not allowed, so firms tend to build their brand through an online presence, attending conferences and seminars, and working with other outlets to showcase their expertise.

 It takes time and a consistent effort by management to shape the brand and become a trusted name in the legal sector.

-Through experience, it is important to note that buyers of legal care more about the quality of service you provide than the number of followers you have on social media.
+Through experience, it is important to note that buyers of legal care more about the quality of service you provide.
+In comparison to the number of followers, you have on social media.